-- Does text box size impact what survey respondents think or how they respond in some way? - Would respondents find the large text boxes scary or welcoming? - If they saw a large text box, would they feel compelled to write a lot - even if they didn't have much to say? - If we made the text boxes small, would respondents feel disappointed that they had so little room to express their views?
+- Does text box size impact what survey respondents think or how they respond in some way? - Would respondents find the large text boxes scary or welcoming? - If we made the text boxes small, would respondents feel disappointed that they had so little room to express their views?